UBC-MDS/Capital_Bikeshare_Analysis/README.md

 ## Usage

-1. Clone this repo, and using the command line, navigate to the root of this project.
+1. Clone this repo, and using the command line navigate to the root of this project.
-2. Run the following command to produce the report
+2. Run the following command to produce the report:

     ```sh
     make all